MohamedKhedr700/core-auth/README.md

     {
         return [];
     }

+    /**
+     * Get authentication steps.
+     */
+    public function steps(): array
+    {
+        return [];
     }
+}
 ```

 The `rules` method is responsible for defining the `AuthManager` authentication rules.

 The `rules` method should return an array of authentication rules.

+The `steps` method is responsible for defining the `AuthManager` authentication steps.

+The `steps` method should return an array of authentication steps.

+After running the `AuthManager` authentication steps, the authentication process will be stopped,
+and the `AuthManager` will return the `AuthManager` instance.

+We can skip using authentication rules and steps by returning an empty array.

 ### Authentication Facade